oakla/markdown-cv/index.md

 - Unit Co-coordinator
 - Tutor

-At the University of Tasmania I co-coordinated, developed online material (such as web-games) for, and tutored a unit about rational decision making in uncertainty.
+At the University of Tasmania I co-coordinated, developed online material (e.g. web-games, quiz, video presentations) for, and tutored a unit about rational decision making in uncertainty.

 In regards to my tutoring, anonymous feedback from students described me as “one of the most helpful aspects of the unit”.